-Based in North Park, the New Kinetics was founded by singer Birdy Bardot and guitarist/keyboardist Brian Riley (Hotel St. George).
+Based in North Park, the New Kinetics was founded by singer Birdy Bardot and guitarist/keyboardist Brian Reilly (Hotel St. George).
 “Obviously, I listened to Hendrix for 15 years straight,” says Reilly.
 “If you’re gonna learn how to spell, you gotta know letters.”

 Their first drummer auditions were held at Hindsight.
 “The first drummer, second drummer and third all came and went,” says Reilly.
 “While winding cables and packing up, the first drummer stuck his head back in the studio door.
 'I wanna go again,' he said quietly.”